-- 1. Acquire the panoramic image - 2.
-Press Meas, on the Control Panel
+- 1. Acquire the panoramic image

+- 2. Press Meas. on the Control Panel

-- 3. Press Curved Distance on the touch screen A first caliper is displayed. - 4.
-Move the first caliper at the desired location - 5.
-Press Select to anchor the first caliper - 6.
-Move the Trackball to start tracing the curve - 7.
-Use the Trace knob to erase the trace if needed - 8.
-Press Select to complete the measurement
+- 3. Press Curved Distance on the touch screen

+A first caliper is displayed.

+- 4. Move the first caliper at the desired location - 5. click on the SonicPad® to anchor the first caliper - 6.
+Move the SonicPad® to start tracing the curve - 7.
+Use the Trace knob to erase the trace if needed - 8. click on the SonicPad® to complete the measurement